zalyoung/gitlab-handbook/content/handbook/support/readiness/operations/docs/zendesk/service-level-agreements.md

 ### How GitLab defined SLA works

+NOTE: Zendesk US Government _solely_ uses the Zendesk definition.
+None of the following applies to Zendesk US Government

 We work a bit differently than how Zendesk defines SLA, so we utilize the _Ticket Stage_ field to determine the SLA timer.
 As such, our SLA Policies are built with this in mind.
-We define FRT (first reply time) and NRT (next reply time) by our own defintions:
+We define FRT (first reply time) and NRT (next reply time) by our own definitions:

 - A ticket is using the FRT metric if work has not begun on the ticket by the relevant team